How to Shift Gears on a Bike Like a Pro

 Bike gears are all about efficiency.
 A wide range of gears allows riders to pedal at a consistent cadence while riding on varied gradients, terrains, and in windy conditions.

-With a range of gears to choose from, you can climb or descend steep gradients and ride with or against strong winds, which would be extremely difficult or impossible on a bike with one gear.
+With a range of gears to choose from, you can climb or descend steep gradients and ride with or against strong winds, which would be extremely difficult or impossible on a single-speed bike.
 Additionally, the steadier your cadence, the less energy you expend, allowing you to ride longer without tiring.

 Without gears, your cadence would drop significantly each time you began climbing a steep hill.
 In this situation, you could continue cycling seated or ride out of the saddle, both requiring vastly more energy per pedal stroke.